 Client accounts will be managed through the prism of a top-down philosophy, focusing on proper strategic asset allocation target ranges.
 Furthermore, each selected target allocation may be massaged by tactical asset allocation decisions based upon GLL's estimation of current and prospective economic and capital market variables.
-Unless there are extraordinary circumstances, actual asset allocations of the accounts are not expected to deviate by more than fifteen percent from the strategic asset allocation parameters identified as appropriate by both GLL and the client.
-However, allocation targets may be temporarily violated under unusual market conditions for purposes of reducing overall portfolio risk (i.e., higher than normal levels of cash).
+Unless there are extraordinary circumstances, actual asset allocations of the accounts are not expected to deviate by more than fifteen percent from the strategic asset allocation targets may be temporarily violated under unusual market conditions for purposes of reducing overall portfolio risk (i.e., higher than normal levels of cash).
 If such actions are taken, GLL will promptly communicate the implementation and rationale for the change.